Frequently Asked Questions

 Do I have to have an associate's degree to transfer to UCO?

-What is UCO's School Code?
+What is UCO's school code?

 It varies depending upon the exact courses and the number of courses taken at the community college level.
 Students are required to complete a minimum of 60 credit hours at a senior level (bachelor's granting) institution.
-Thus, a student may take 70 hours at the community college, and all of these hours may transfer to the senior college, and all 70 hours may apply toward the degree, but the student still is required to take the 60 additional hours at the senior institution.
+Thus, a student may take 70 hours at the community college, and all of these hours may transfer to the senior college, and all 70 hours may apply toward the degree, but the student is still required to take the 60 additional hours at the senior institution.
 Thus this student's program is effectively 130 hours.